Open source · Apache-2.0 · v1.6.1 stable on npm

 One command.
 Full stack, running locally.

 Sanctuary runs on your hardware with your keys.
-Nothing leaves the machine unless you approve it.
-Point any MCP-compatible agent at it and the whole substrate is live.
+Policy-gated calls route through local approval surfaces, and Castle Wall enforcement follows the platform bounds in the Assurance Matrix.
+Point any MCP-compatible agent at it and the cooperative substrate is live.

 boot.log stdio://sanctuary